 Along with her passions for STEM and community service, her interests in business and marketing make for a strong leader in the Youth Passion Project’s marketing field.
 She has taken multiple sales and marketing classes and is a part of Internatus Business Club of Seattle.
 Her operations research paper on hospitality and tourism qualified for DECA Nationals, winning fourth place in her state.

 Angie will act as the main spokesperson for the organization.
 She will strategize marketing tactics to maximize public reach with her team.
-Joining Angie is a team of Bethany Chow, Co-Director of Social Media; Christina Zhang, Co-Director of Social Media; and Jenna Rowen-Delson, Director of Public and Media Relations.
+Joining Angie is a team of Bethany Chow, Co-Manager of Social Media; Christina Zhang, Co-Manager of Social Media; and Jenna Rowen-Delson, Manager of Public and Media Relations.

 VICE PRESIDENT of OPERATIONS: CARLY GELLES

 Next year’s Vice President of Operations will be Carly Gelles.
 Carly will be a junior at the Scarsdale High School in Scarsdale, New York.

 Carly began at the Youth Passion Project as both Director of Public and Media Relations and as an Instructor for the “The Art of Baking” and “Introduction to Public Speaking” courses.
 Achieving consistently excellent retention rates, Carly has taught some of the most popular and well-reviewed courses of the Youth Passion Project.

 As Director of Public and Media Relations, Carly has worked under last year’s Chief Marketing Officer to expand the Youth Passion Project’s reach across multiple regions in the nation.
 Her most notable projects include appearing on the Teenwise podcast of Seattle, Washington, and starting major city outreach initiatives in Miami, Florida and Detroit, Michigan.